-We said goodbye to Morro Bay, and the wonderful time we’d had there seeing the elephant seals, on December 9, 2017.
-Since San Francisco, we’d gotten into a habit of leaving at sunset, and we did so again as we motored across the Morro Bay bar and set sail in the wake of the beautiful tall ships, Lady Washington and Hawaiian Chieftain.
+We said goodbye to Morro Bay, and the great time we’d had there seeing the elephant seals, on December 9, 2017.
+Since San Francisco, we’d gotten into a habit of leaving at sunset, and we did so again as we motored across the Morro Bay bar and set sail in the wake of the tall ships Lady Washington and Hawaiian Chieftain.

 The light breeze we encountered at the harbor mouth soon died off to nothing, so that we started the engine again to motor through a flat calm.
 We had an uneventful rounding of Point Conception, a notorious bit of the California coast, in the middle of the night, and we were close enough to see the hazy red glow of the wild-fires that were engulfing that area at the time.
 In fact, the air was so thick with smoke that my chest felt very constricted by the end of my watch, so much so at one point that I had trouble breathing.
 I obviously shouldn’t have waited until then to root around for my respirator, but one’s motivation to dig around with a flashlight in the recesses of the tool lockers isn’t great by 3:30 AM after fighting sleepiness since midnight.

-When dawn came, we could see how thick the smoke really was – we even saw large patches of ash lying on the calm water.
+When dawn came, I could see how thick the smoke really was – we even saw large patches of ash lying on the calm water.

 On a happier note, we were approaching the lovely Channel Islands, home to a whole lot of marine fauna and not much else.
 We’d seen dolphins all down the coast, but were greeted by a big pod of them here.